gabrielpadilh4/oauth2-micronaut-keycloak/README.md

 As an observation, maybe with only adding a user and a role in keycloak and authenticating may not load the roles for the application, so you need to include the role in token scope and add to ID Token.

-More info, see this post that i give more details.
+More info, see my post at [Oauth2 Micronaut with Keycloak OpenId Connect](https://gabrielpadilh4.github.io/hello/2023/03/31/oauth2-micronaut-keycloak-openid-connect.html)